Orange-Code-Project/anicana-docs-en/source/game-development/wallet-connection.rst

     data-sign-text,     optional, String,  Text to be signed (one-time token) data-callback,      required, URL,     "Callback URL.
 After logging in, callId, sign, and address (user's wallet address) will be added as GET parameters and redirected." data-logout,        optional, Boolean, "If true, it forces a re-login.
 If false, it automatically logs in if there is session information, and forces a re-login if there isn't.
-If not specified, it is treated as false." data-referral-code, optional, String,  Set the referral code passed from the affiliate.
+If not specified, it is treated as false." data-referral-code, optional, String,  Set the referral code passed from the affiliate.Fixed at 64 alphanumeric characters.

 | - data-sign-text